numpattern/numpattern.github.io/_posts/2023-11-28-Track-logging-changes.md

 2. Use either lower or upper case in the ID columns
 3. Filter out null Domain values in the prior and posterior.

-Here, the join clause uses the set of keys  ID, stard and end of the interval.
-After the joining, the interpretations from the prior remains in the column D_prior, and in D_post for the posterior interpretations.
+Here, the join clause uses the set of keys  ID, start and end of the interval.
+After the joining, the interpretation from the prior remains in the column D_prior, and in D_post for the posterior interpretations.
 The steps below tag the intervals with the keywords: unchanged, changed and new on a column Tag.

 1. Perform a prior left outer join posterior (table 1), and tag as unchanged to equal interpretations in D_prior and D_post.
 This accounts for logged intervals in the prior and posterior tables that remain unchanged.